Exemplary Mentor Teacher Award

 In order for a candidate to be considered eligible for this award, they must:

-• Be a full-time PK12 teacher member of NAPDS at the time of the Annual Conference
+- Be a full-time PK12 teacher member of NASUP at the time of the Annual Conference

-• Be actively engaged in mentoring preservice and/or inservice teachers within the last 12 months within a partnership program
+- Be actively engaged in mentoring preservice and/or inservice teachers within the last 12 months within a School-University Partnership

-• Receive a nomination from a member of NAPDS
+- Receive a nomination from a member of NASUP or self-nominate as a member of NASUP

 Criteria

-• Commitment to reflective practice and continuous improvement
+- Demonstrating a commitment to reflective practice and continuous improvement in their coaching and/or mentorship practices

-• Effective communicator, conferring regularly with partners (University Supervisor, Principals, Mentor teachers) to support understanding of various roles in partnership and improve efficacy of partnership.
+- Effective communicator, with mentors conferring regularly with partners (University Supervisor, Principals, Mentor teachers) to support understanding of various roles in partnership and improve efficacy of partnership.

 Nominations